DIHYDRALAZINE

 FAQs

-No, it is a prescribed drug, given by a physician for preventing specific medical conditions.
-Taking it on your own can cause unwanted side-effects.
+No, it is a prescribed drug given by a physician to prevent specific medical conditions.
+Taking it on your own can cause unwanted side effects.

 Monitor Blood Pressure and pulse frequently during initial dose adjustment and periodically during therapy.

-DIHYDRALAZINE is in a class of medications called vasodilators or antihypertensive used to treat high blood pressure.
+DIHYDRALAZINE is a vasodilator or antihypertensive used to treat high blood pressure.
 It works by relaxing the blood vessels so that blood can flow more easily through the body.

 DIHYDRALAZINE should not be used if you are allergic to it or if you have coronary artery disease or congestive heart failure.